samarthshukla6/StellarSync5.O_Pravah/README.md

 ---

 ### 10. Dashboard with Travel & Financial Planner 📋✉️
-**Implementation**: Features a travel to-do list, calendar setup, messaging, and inbox chatting with friends.
+**Implementation**: Features a travel to-do list, calendar setup, messaging, and inbox chatting with friends.<br>
 **Impact**: Provides an all-in-one tool for planning trips and managing finances effortlessly.

 **Screen Recording**: